 Explore the neighboring Lake Luzern while kayaking as the sun goes down.
 For an unforgettable experience, guided kayak tours take place in small groups between May and September.

-Whether an intoxicating kayak tour on the glassy surface of Lake Brienz or a ride on the waves of a wild mountain stream; the region around Interlaken offers water sports enthusiasts a large choice.
+Whether a kayak tour on the glassy surface of Lake Brienz or a ride on the waves of a wild mountain stream; the region around Interlaken offers water sports enthusiasts a large choice.
 During guided tours, which do not require any prior knowledge, hikers get to enjoy the breathtaking nature or search for the next adrenaline rush.

 The River Aare between Uttigen and Bern is extremely popular for all kinds of boat trips, offering an alternative route into the Swiss capital.
 The water-meadow landscape is an enchanting and secluded wilderness amid the densely populated countryside.
 For a complete experience, hire a local guide to help you navigate through the varied currents.